 Celery is best-grown in-home or personal garden situations.
 This favorite 12 to 18-inch stalk vegetable used in many dishes, is one of the most widely-produced commercial crops.

-For this reason, gardening and harvesting your own organic celery makes it cheaper, tastier, as well as chemical-free.
+For this reason, gardening and harvesting your own organic vegetables makes it cheaper, tastier, as well as chemical-free.

-Here are a few tips on how to grow celery for yourself as well as the benefits of having it in your garden.
+Here are a few tips on how to cultivate celery for yourself as well as the benefits of having it in your garden.